sap-tutorials/Tutorials/tutorials/hana-clients-jdbc/hana-clients-jdbc.md

     public class JavaQuery {
         public static void main(String[] argv) {
             Connection connection = null;
+            try {
-            try {  //encrypt and validateCertificate should be true for HANA Cloud connections connection = DriverManager.getConnection(
+                connection = DriverManager.getConnection(
                     //"jdbc:sap://10.11.123.134:39015/?encrypt=true&validateCertificate=false", "User1", "Password1");
+                    //As of SAP HANA Client 2.6, connections on port 443 enable encryption by default
+                    //validateCertificate should be set to false when connecting
+                    //to an SAP HANA, express edition instance that uses a self-signed certificate.

                     //The below URL gets the host, port and credentials from the hdbuserstore.
                     "jdbc:sap://dummy_host:0/?KEY=USER1UserKey&encrypt=true&validateCertificate=false");
             }